kirillkovalenko/nssm/README.txt

 Thanks to Paul Baxter for help with Visual Studio 2015.
 Thanks to Mathias Breiner for help with Visual Studio and some registry fixes.
 Thanks to David Bremner for general tidyups.
+Thanks to Nabil Redmann for suggesting redirecting hooks' output.

 Licence
 -------